 Heinrich Laumann takes over VEKAPLAST, a producer of PVC-U roller shutter and building profiles.
-At that time, the company had just eight employees – now it has a global workforce of more than 5,200, 1,400 of which are at the Group headquarters in Sendenhorst.
+At that time, the company had just eight employees – now it has a global workforce of 6,000, 1,400 of which are at the Group headquarters in Sendenhorst.
 The company is still, however, run by the family of its founder Heinrich Laumann.

 In 1970, VEKAPLAST starts preparing for production of window profiles.
 The first window system ‘Basis’ quickly becomes a hit.
 The product range is expanded to include residential and sliding door systems.
 In 1974, VEKAPLAST acquires a 115,000 m² industrial plot in Sendenhorst on which to build a new extrusion plant.

 Extensive demand leads to a programme of continuous expansion.
 A new plant with a 41,500 m² production floor is constructed in three stages.
 In 1981, the first mixing station at the Sendenhorst site goes into operation.